manuelmolano/structural_priors_paper/README.md

 # Recurrent networks endowed with structural priors explain suboptimal animal behavior

-This is the repository where I plan to put all the code necessary to replicate the results of [Molano-Mazon et al. 2023 Current Biology](https://www.sciencedirect.com/science/article/abs/pii/S0960982222019819).
+This repository contains the code necessary to train RNNs as we do in [Molano-Mazon et al. 2023 Current Biology](https://www.sciencedirect.com/science/article/abs/pii/S0960982222019819).

 Documentation: